vilelalabs/audio-music-divider/README.md

 All parameters are directly proportional (bigger number =  bigger attribute[time or amplitude])

+### Tips on using

+- If it's not getting to cut and output is just one or two .mp3 files, consider to increase **Threshold** value manually, if it's cutting in a lot of pieces, decrease this value.
+- Maybe the gap between songs are short, for this cases, decrease **Silent Time Detection** value.
+- **Minimum Music Samples** can help to ignore tiny songs or some transitions between them.

 ### Observations:
 - The default values are good for most cases.
     - if audio has at least _1 second_ of silent parts between bigger audio parts (_more than 20s_), file will be correctly cutted on this parts.